ableat/aathub-yocto/README.md

 - This has been sucessfully tested on ubuntu/debian and fedora.

 - We base64 a few files used in shippable's secure variables.
 Use the following command `base64 -w 0 /path/to/file`

+- The build system depends on `meta-aatlive`, a closed-source bitbake layer